gotmachine/EasyRobotics/README.md

 #### IK Target
 Allow to select a part as target, to be used with the `Target` control mode.
 Like for the effector, you can select an arbitrary node and orientation.

+#### Tips and tricks

+Often, you will experience your setup starting to spin around or to get stuck, never reaching the target :
+- In most cases, the reason is simply that in the servo configuration you designed, the target position and rotation *can't* be reached.
+In such situations, EasyRobotics will just keep trying forever.
+Putting together a kinematic chain for a full 5 or 6 degree of freedom (DoF) manipulator with a lot of reach and no dead zone can be pretty tricky, especially if you're using the Breaking Grounds hinges, as they can only actuate up to a ±90° angle.
+- If you're sure that the kinematic configuration of your servos can actually reach the target, try increasing the `Learning rate` setting.
+- The IK algorithm isn't especially smart, and can easily get stuck in a combination of servo angles from which it can't find a way out.
+This is usally fixed by using the `Reset all servos positions` option.
+- Try to make manipulators out of as few servos as possible.
+In theory, a 6-DoF manipulator only require 6 servos, such as is the case for most industrial manipulators.
+In particular, avoid having multiple servos in close proximity providing the exact same degree of freedom.

+Other difficulties will come when using your contraption in flight :
+- Breaking grounds servo joints aren't very strong, so any attempt at moving them fast will result in a lot of elastic behavior.
+In flight, the IK controller will try to correct for the position error induced by the various forces acting on the arm (like gravity, accelerations and decelerations...), but in order to do so, it needs all servos to reach a steady state at some point.
+So it can't do it if everything is wobbling or if the arm is continously moving.
+- The main workaround is to make your servos move slower by limiting their traverse rate.
+Servos that are near the effector, or whose movement won't displace a lot of mass can move faster.
+Getting the right settings can be a bit time consuming, especially since the traverse rate can only be assessed in flight.
+- A good workaround in "wobbling" situations is to use the `On request` tracking mode instead of the `Continous` mode, waiting for things to stabilize before hitting the `Request execution` button.

 ### Changelog

 #### 1.0.0 - 15/05/2024
+- First public release